vplesko/OrbLang/docs/pages/01_hello_world.md

 ---
 # HelloWorld

-As tradition dictates, we will start by writing a simple hello-world program.
+As tradition dictates, we will start by writing a simple HelloWorld program.
 Here is the **main.orb** file containing the code:

 ```
 import "std/io.orb";